 * Instances or concerns of school bullying can be reported through the Online Bullying Report.
-This report can be submitted anonymously, or you can choose to give your name.
+This report can be submitted anonymously, or

 * If you do not know who to contact, you can email [email protected].
 This is our ” Contact Us” email and it is monitored regularly.

 * And finally, if you see something, always say something.
 We have listed many ways to report concerns.
 Please use these.
 We rely on our students, parents, and community to let us know when there is a problem.
 We need your help, and we can only take action if we know about it.